 I initially thought about a solution with a MySQL Proxy installed on each FrontEnd server, so that they could access the data on the localhost (the proxy then rotated the requests to DB servers based on the query).
 But the MySQL Proxy project never released upgrades after the initial alpha version, so I looked for an alternative which I found in Tungsten, a service developed by Continuent that includes features like proxy balancers and routing.

 Continuent did a lot of road since then.
-The solutions they offer for High Availability, Disaster Recovery, Scale Up, Balancing, Replication and Real-Time Convertion between different relational db engine are really amazing.
+The solutions they offer for High Availability, Disaster Recovery, Scale Up, Balancing, Replication and Real-Time Conversion between different relational DB engine are really amazing.
 Let’s see a few examples:

 - Database-as-a-Service: Create a data service in physical or virtual environments.

 - Multi-master, multi-site: Optimal solutions to scale with highly efficient real-time replicas.